top of page

 PROGRAM SCHEDULE

-Sessions are in-person and typically occur on Wednesdays from 10:00 am - 2:30 pm
+Sessions occur on Wednesdays from 10:00 am - 2:30 pm (with 30 minutes for lunch)

-• February 18: Intersections 4 - Advocacy
+• March 3: Intersections 4 - Arts Advocacy for Impact (online)

 COURSE DESCRIPTIONS & LEARNING OUTCOMES